johnston9/shot-caller-production/README.md

 </h2>

 ### Landing page
  - The landing page image is intended to inform the user of the site purpose and encourage them to explore it.
-It containd links to all the site explainatory pages and ....
+It contains links to all the site explanatory pages and selling points.

  - The logo....